Green Card Qualification

 Because of high demand, the waits for people from China, India, Mexico, and the Philippines tend to be particularly long.
 For more information, see Nolo's articles Sponsoring a Fiancé or Spouse for a Green Card or Sponsoring a Family Member for a Green Card.

 3. Preferred Employees and Workers

 A total of 140,000 green cards are offered each year to people whose job skills are needed in the U.S. market.
-In most cases, a job offer is also required, and the employer must prove that it has recruited for the job and not found any willing, able, qualified U.S. citizens or residents to hire instead of the immigrant.
+In most cases, a job offer is also required, and the employer must prove that it has recruited for the job and not found any willing, able, qualified U.S. workers to hire instead of the immigrant.
 Because of annual limits, this is a "preference category," and applicants often wait years for an available green card.
 Here are the subcategories:

 Employment First Preference.
 Priority workers, including: